 The scope of work includes labor, materials, and equipment to rehabilitate gravity stormwater pipes from 12-inch to 48-inch diameter by installation of cured-in-place pipe liner.
-Future FY24 funds will be allocated (\$500K).
+FY24 funds are being allocated (\$500K).

 The project provides rehabilitation of deteriorated stormwater pipe systems.